flurdy/doubledragon/README.md

   * This example refers to the `gcr-registry` sealed secret

-  If you need it to access other namespaces you can append something like this to the YAML
+  * Append this to the YAML in `infrastructure/sources/someapp-source.yaml`:

         accessFrom:
           namespaceSelectors:
             - matchLabels:
-              kubernetes.io/metadata.name: flux-system,default,somenamespace
+                kubernetes.io/metadata.name: apps

+    You can add other namespaces to `apps` as a comma separated list.

   * You can also be specific about the version policy.